 This in turn meant that her original Will had also been stolen.
 While she had been wise enough to provide a fully signed copy of her Will to her executor, the original was nonetheless missing.
 This resulted in legal expenses being incurred by the estate that would have been avoided had the Will been stored in a safer place.

 b.)
 I administered an estate where the deceased had sadly passed away in a house fire.
 You don’t have to be Einstein to guess what else perished in that house fire……his original Will.

 Safe to say, storing Wills at home, even in the safest of places, is still a risk.

 Should I store my Will in a security packet at my Solicitors office?

 Storing a Will at your Solicitors office is generally your safest option.

 Solicitors should have facilities in place to ensure that your original Will is kept safe at all times.
-At McNamara & Associates we have a very large safe where all Wills are stored on behalf of our clients.
+At McNamara Law we have a very large safe where all Wills are stored on behalf of our clients.
 Our safe is also fire resistant to prevent damage to your Will in the event of a fire.